arkershaw/sitecheck/README.txt

 Modules:

-	Persister -> Saves downloaded html headers and responses to disk for further analysis.
+	Persister -> Downloads site files to disk for further analysis.
 Disabled by default.

-	InboundLinks -> Checks URL's in the search result listings from the Google, Yahoo and Bing search engines.
+	InboundLinks -> Checks URLs in the search result listings from the Google and Bing search engines.
+Disabled by default.

 	RegexMatch -> Checks for regular expression match in headers and content.
 To search for headers which don't match a regular expression, prefix the name with ^ and to search for content which doesn't match, prefix with _

-	Validator -> Outputs validation errors.
+	Validator -> Lists validation errors.
+Disabled by default.

 	Accessibility -> Outputs selected accessibility warnings (those that can be automatically tested).
+Disabled by default.

 	MetaData -> Checks for missing/empty/duplicate meta title, description and keywords.

 	StatusLog -> Logs any 4xx and 5xx responses.
+Also checks outbound links.

 	Security -> Attempts basic SQL injection and XSS attacks on get and post parameters.
+Disabled by default.

 	Comments -> Logs the content of any HTML comments found.

 	Spelling -> Spellcheck using Enchant.
-Custom dictionary words are in dict.txt.
+Custom dictionary words are in the file "dict.txt".
+Disabled by default.

 	Spider -> If this module is disabled, only a single page will be analysed.
 Scans all files under the domain/path as well as testing targets of external links.

 	Readability -> Calculates the Flesch Reading Ease score and logs it if it is below the specified threshold.

-	DuplicateContent -> Checks for the same content on different URL's.
+	DuplicateContent -> Checks for the same response with different URLs.

-	DomainCheck -> Gets important domain information including expiry date, SSL certificate expiry date, reverse DNS etc.
+	DomainCheck -> Gets important domain information including expiry date, SSL certificate expiry date, reverse DNS etc. Uses a whois proxy with a limit of 50 hits per day.
+Disabled by default.

 	Authenticate -> Issues requests to authenticate with the target site before spidering beings.
 If specified, logout requests will be executed after spidering ends.
+Disabled by default.

 	RequestList -> Define a list of requests manually which are executed in sequence.
+Disabled by default.

-	RequiredPages -> Creates a list of URLs which are logged if they are not found on the site.
+	RequiredPages -> Creates a list of required URLs which are logged if they are not found on the site.
+Disabled by default.

 	InsecureContent -> Logs insecure content referenced from secure pages.